 “Why …?
 Why …”: Two “whys” of lament boldly blurt out the psalmist’s question: God, why do you remain aloof?”
 (Compare Psalms 13:1; 22:11; 38:21; 44:24; 71:12; 88:14).

-The question “why” always signals a feeling of frustration or forsakenness.
+The question “why” sometimes signals a feeling of frustration or forsakenness.
 The psalmist here shows his own impatience and despair.

 I can see myself in David’s cry to the Lord here, and probably you can see yourself as well.
 Sometimes we feel that God is so far away from us and that He is hiding from us.
 This is just how it appears.
 God is always near to His children, and He knows the pain we are going through.
 We might find the answer to the question in the following verses.